intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/KeyFeatures/finetune.md

 # Finetune (QLoRA)

-We also support finetuning LLMs (large language models) using QLoRA with BigDL-LLM 4bit optimizations on Intel GPUs.
+We also support finetuning LLMs (large language models) using QLoRA with IPEX-LLM 4bit optimizations on Intel GPUs.

 ```eval_rst
 .. note::